 Can Vegan Moms-to-Be Take Supplements?

 If you feel that you may not be able to fulfil your body’s nutritional needs with your vegan diet, you can take supplements.
 However, you should check with your practitioner before you take these supplements.
-Also, sometimes animal products may be used as binding agents in these supplements, check for the same on the label.
-Do not take more than required amounts of multivitamins or any other supplements as overdosage may prove harmful for your unborn baby.
+Sometimes animal products may be used as binding agents in these supplements, so check for the same on the label.
+Do not take more than required amounts of multivitamins or any other supplements, as overdosage may prove harmful for your unborn baby.